Appsilon/data.validator/README.md

 `data.validator` is a set of tools for creating reports based on [assertr's](https://github.com/ropensci/assertr) validation results.

-It provides tools for creating user-friendly reports that you can send to email, store in logs folder, or generate automatically with RConnect.
+It provides tools for creating user-friendly reports that you can send to email, store in logs folder, or generate automatically with RStudio Connect.

 ![](assets/semantic_report_example.gif)